bhainesva/bhainesva.github.io/src/transducers.md

 ## Part 2: Solution

 As mentioned above, the generalization of the type of step based transformations we're looking at is `reduce`. `reduce` takes an input source, a 'step' function, and an initial value.
-The step function takes a result, an item from the input, and produces a new result. `reduce` repeatedly calls the step function using an item from the input and the result of the previous step (or the initial value for the first invokation).
+The step function takes a result, an item from the input, and produces a new result. `reduce` repeatedly calls the step function using an item from the input and the result of the previous step (or the initial value for the first invocation).

 We can implement `map` and `filter` using reduce: